npm-simplified/simplified/docs/user.md

 #### @returns:

-Returns user's data object on success or an error object.
+Returns an object containing user's data on success or error on failure.

 #### Usage:
 ~~~~